CptAndy/Database-Related/Tomcat Project/README.md

 ## Overview

 This project aims to create a distributed three-tier web-based application using servlets and JSP technology.
 The application runs on a Tomcat server and connects to a MySQL database using JDBC.
-It is designed to manage a suppliers/parts/jobs/shipments database, allowing different user roles to interact with the data effectively.
+It is designed to manage a suppliers/parts/jobs/shipments database, allowing different users to interact with the data effectively.

 ## Project Objectives